 - Snapshot Count: Number of Pure Storage FlashArray snapshots associated with the VMFS volume.

 - Protection Group Count: The number of Pure Storage Protection Groups that the VMFS volume is a member of.

-Real-time Capacity and Performance Metrics from FlashArray may also be viewed from the vSphere Web Client.
-To access those, simply select the Capacity or Performance buttons at the top of the summary screen:
+Capacity metrics from FlashArray may also be viewed from the vSphere Client.
+To access this, simply select the Capacity button at the top of the summary screen: